Computer Programmer Training

 • Meticulously test for and correct code errors (a.k.a. “bugs”) in a process called debugging.

-• Create and use snippets (pre-defined chunks of commonly used code) to speed up coding jobs.
+• Create and use snippets (pre-defined chunks of common code) to speed up coding jobs.

-• Should insert detailed comments into their coding projects so coworkers can follow their process.
+• Insert detailed comments into their coding projects so coworkers can follow their process.

-• Work closely with software developers, application architects and engineers to keep projects on scope.
+• Work closely with software developers, architects, and engineers to keep projects on scope.

-• Employ database development skills, e.g., MySQL, SQL Server and Oracle, to build data-driven applications.
+• Use database development skills in hot platforms like SQL to build data-driven applications.

 Computer Programmer Salary